openzipkin/brave/brave-core/README.md

 brave-core contains the core brave implementations used to set up and keep track of tracing state.

-Since brave 3.0.0 you should use:
+Since brave 3.0.0 it is recommended to use:

    * At client side:
       * `com.github.kristofa.brave.ClientRequestInterceptor` : Starts a new span for a new outgoing request.
 Submits cs annotation.